glytoucan/glytoucan/system/registration_flow.md

 ### Logging

-The logging process is fairly complicated, and will be described in the [complete background article](/system/background).
+The logging process is fairly complicated, and will be described in a [separate article](/system/logging).
 In general information such as ID, contributor, description, and type of the action will be stored.

 ### Staging Process